Cookie Preferences

 14 min read Free GuideBy The Law TutorsUpdated 2026-02-15

 Choosing the right preparation course is one of the most significant decisions you'll make on your journey to becoming a solicitor.
-With the Solicitors Qualifying Examination (SQE) now firmly established, a new ecosystem of course providers has emerged, each vying for your attention and a considerable portion of your budget.
+With the Solicitors Qualifying Examination (SQE) now firmly established, a growing ecosystem of course providers has emerged, each offering different approaches, price points, and levels of support.
 The stakes are high, and the quality of your preparation can directly impact your success.

 What to Look For in an SQE Course Provider

-Before diving into the specific providers, it's crucial to understand the key factors that differentiate them.
-A course that’s perfect for one candidate might be entirely unsuitable for another.
-Here are the essential criteria to consider:
+Not every course is built the same.
+A course that's perfect for one candidate might be entirely unsuitable for another.
+Here are the essential criteria to consider when evaluating any provider:

 • Format and Flexibility: Are you a disciplined self-studier who thrives with online resources, or do you need the structure and accountability of in-person classes?
 Providers now offer everything from fully online, on-demand courses to blended learning and traditional classroom-based tuition.